Are you or a loved one thinking of trying methadone to combat a drug addiction?

 However, if you’re taking methadone at home, or using methadone that you have procured illegally, there is a risk of overdose.

-Symptoms of a methadone overdose may include:
+Signs of overdose/toxicity may include:

 - low blood pressure